770,000 sq. ft.

 AutoCAD Fabrication MEP

-Now called Spring Street North Block, the project calls for two towers featuring 565 residential units along with 8,400 square feet of retail, office and restaurant space.
+Spring Street North Block calls for two towers featuring 565 residential units along with 8,400 square feet of retail, office and restaurant space.
 There will be eight levels of underground parking for 387 vehicles that will be accessible via Hubbell Place.
 Residents will have two large bike rooms, a package room, gym, fourth floor decks and dog runs, and roof deck amenities.

 Spring Street North Block floor plans include studio, open one-bedroom, one-bedroom and two-bedroom units, with some units featuring private decks.
 There will also be six penthouse units in each tower.
 In total, the project is about 770,000 square feet.